SLUGIS/performanceMeasures/README.md

 |  % |   Rural Pass   |   %   |  Rural Pass    |  85
 |  % |   Remote Pass  |   %   |  Remote Pass   |  80

+3. You will need to fill in the percentages for FOS and BOA from your previous calculations (*Step 7*).

-3. Select First On Scene(*y*) and Name(*x*) as blue columns.
+4. Select First On Scene(*y*) and Name(*x*) as blue columns.

-4. Select Balance of Alarm(*y*) and Name2(*x*) as green columns.
+5. Select Balance of Alarm(*y*) and Name2(*x*) as green columns.

-5. Select Statistics(*y*) as any color column.
+6. Select Statistics(*y*) as any color column.

-6. Make sure both colors are being represented as bar charts and then create the bar chart.
+7. Make sure both colors are being represented as bar charts and then create the bar chart.

-7. Now you can tweak the layout and add *%* as a suffix for the axes.
+8. Now you can tweak the layout and add *%* as a suffix for the axes.

-8. Save the graph and click the Share button to get the link.
+9. Save the graph and click the Share button to get the link.
 Replace the existing links in the `index.html` for `function showGraph` at line 598.